Crowdfunding seems to be the new black --but is crowdfunding litigation legal?

 Given the magnitude of the impact across the EU and the effect on businesses and individuals if Brexit proceeds, it is likely that most, if not all, of the contributors to the Irish Brexit challenge, whether people or entities, would have a legitimate interest in the outcome of the Brexit challenge.
 The challenge does not appear to seek financial compensation and, if that is a correct interpretation, it should not be in violation of the rule against champerty.
 However, given the unequivocal decision in the Persona case (pending appeal), the contributors would need to establish that they have a legitimate interest and do not seek a share of any financial award if the proceedings are successful, in order to stay within the maintenance and champerty rules.

-If you would like further information on this topic, please contact Rachel Murphy at email@example.com.
+If you would like further information on this topic, please contact Michael Kavanagh at email@example.com.